ufdeveloper/immiportalui/README.md

 It uses Okta for authorization.
 I followed the developer docs to use the okta-react SDK - https://developer.okta.com/docs/guides/sign-into-spa/react/before-you-begin/

 To use reactJS and okta signon widget, use this guide - https://developer.okta.com/code/react/okta_react_sign-in_widget/ AFAIK you can integrate login with social identity providers quite easily with the sign in widget.
 Check out the branch react-signin-widget for this.

+##### Don't break your head debugging these issues again

+- When using social login, make sure the Okta app has the Everyone group assigned for JIT to happen.
+Else you get the error 'user is not assigned to app'.